-- i. examination results be withheld; - the award of any certificate, diploma or degree to which he or she is entitled be deferred; - iii. he or she be suspended; - iv. he or she be not permitted to re-enrol at the University. - (c) Proven or admitted breaches of discipline will be noted on the University Discipline Register for a period of no more than 10 years. - 5. (a) The Students' Association may discipline any student, club or society for conduct which is, or tends to be, subversive of discipline, or which brings, or tends to bring, discredit on the University or its students: and, in particular, for the breach of any rule of the Association or of its affiliated clubs or societies, or for failure to comply with any direction given by the Association under the authority of its constitution.
-The Association may, after giving the student, club or society reasonable opportunity to make representations, impose any of the following penalties; a reprimand, a fine not exceeding \$150, a requirement that restitution be made in respect of property stolen, lost, or damaged, unpaid University community service not exceeding sixteen hours in duration, and suspension (temporary or permanent) from the Association or from any of its affiliated clubs or societies. (b) Before imposing any penalty the Association - (b) Before imposing any penaity the Association shall inform the Chairperson of the Discipline Committee of the misconduct and of the penalty to be imposed. - (c) Any student, club or society disciplined by the Association may appeal to the Discipline Committee within 10 working days, or such longer time as the Committee may allow in a particular case. - (d) The Students' Association, instead of dealing with a disciplinary matter itself, may refer the case to the Proctor. - 6. - (a) Any student whose cell phone emits any sound during an examination shall be liable for the imposition of a fine not exceeding \$120. - (b) The imposition of such fines has been delegated to the Examination Arrangements Senior Coordinator by the Registrar. - (c) The Examination Arrangements Senior
+- Discipline Committee may direct that until the moneys have been paid, or the requirements of the penalty satisfied: - examination results be withheld: - ii. the award of any certificate, diploma or degree to which he or she is entitled be deferred; - iii. he or she be suspended: - iv. he or she be not permitted to re-enrol at the University. - (c) Proven or admitted breaches of discipline will be noted on the University Discipline Register for a period of no more than 10 years. - 5. (a) The Students' Association may discipline any student, club or society for conduct - which is, or tends to be, subversive of discipline, or which brings, or tends to bring. discredit on the University or its students; and, in particular, for the breach of any rule of the Association or of its affiliated clubs or societies, or for failure to comply with any direction given by the Association under the authority of its constitution.
+The Association may, after giving the student, club or society reasonable opportunity to make representations, impose any of the following penalties; a reprimand, a fine not exceeding \$150, a requirement that restitution be made in respect of property stolen, lost, or damaged, unpaid University community service not exceeding sixteen hours in duration, and suspension (temporary or permanent) from the Association or from any of its affiliated clubs or societies. - (b) Before imposing any penalty the Association shall inform the Chairperson of the Discipline Committee of the misconduct and of the penalty to be imposed. - (c) Any student, club or society disciplined by the Association may appeal to the Discipline Committee within 10 working days, or such longer time as the Committee may allow in a particular case. - (d) The Students' Association, instead of dealing with a disciplinary matter itself, may refer the case to the Proctor. - (a) Any student whose cell phone emits any sound during an examination shall be liable for the imposition of a fine not exceeding \$120.
+Any student found to have an electronic communication or storage device on their person in an examination room or in

-Coordinator shall report any action so taken to the Academic Administration Committee at the conclusion of each examination period.

-- (d) The Examination Arrangements Senior Coordinator, instead of imposing a fine, may refer a case to the Proctor. - (e) The current fines being imposed, and the infringements for which they are imposed, must be advertised to all students prior to any examination period. - (f) Any student fined by the Examination Arrangements Senior Coordinator under this regulation may appeal to the Associate Registrar within 10 working days. - (a) Any person, club or society against whom a decision is given by the Discipline Committee under these Regulations may appeal to the Council Appeals Committee, whose decision shall be final. - (b) An appeal to the Council Appeals Committee under this Regulation must be lodged in writing with the Registrar within 10 working days of the date of such decision, or such longer period as may be allowed by the Council.
+- an adjoining area (including toilets) during an examination shall be liable for the imposition of a fine not exceeding \$120. - (b) The imposition of such fines has been delegated to the Examination Arrangements Senior Coordinator by the Registrar. - (c) The Examination Arrangements Senior Coordinator shall report any action so taken to the Academic Administration Committee at the conclusion of each examination period. - (d) The Examination Arrangements Senior Coordinator, instead of imposing a fine, may refer a case to the Proctor. - (e) The current fines being imposed, and the infringements for which they are imposed, must be advertised to all students prior to any examination period. - (f) Any student fined by the Examination Arrangements Senior Coordinator under this regulation may appeal to the Associate Registrar within 10 working days. - 7. - (a) Any person, club or society against whom a decision is given by the Discipline Committee under these Regulations may appeal to the Council Appeals Committee, whose decision shall be final. - (b) An appeal to the Council Appeals Committee under this Regulation must be lodged in writing with the Registrar within 10 working days of the date of such decision, or such longer period as may be allowed by the Council